-At a signal from Matey, Nancy held the bowl and Hilda was violently sick.
-As they laid her down she rubbed her head to ease the agony.
+As they laid her down again after her violent sickness, she rubbed her head to ease the agony.
 No point in trying to get painkillers into her now, thought Matron.
 For the rest of the morning, Nancy and Matey took it in turn to stay with her and hold her as she vomited time after time, her face becoming increasingly ashen, perspiration beading her brow.
 Nancy’s admiration for her Head increased a hundredfold that morning, for she could see the pain was almost unbearable and yet neither moan nor complaint passed her lips.
 By early afternoon, just when Matey was considering phoning Jack Maynard, the vomiting eased.
 Hilda was so exhausted that she fell into a deep sleep.

 “Probably due to what she’s put herself through the last two days,” Nancy replied.

 When Hilda woke in the late afternoon, the headache had eased but she felt as though she had been beaten black and blue.
 Feeling cool fingers on her wrist she opened her eyes wearily.